soggybag/front-end-web-q2/class-5/README.md

 ## Project 1 Weather app

-Display current weather data in a web page.
-Include a field to input a city name.
+This is a web page that displays the current weather data in a web page.
+It has a field where you can enter the name of a city.
-Display the current weather forecast for that city.
-Display the following info.

 Make this app more about design.
 Put your effort into making this look really good.
 Start by finding some inspirations.
 Designing a weather app is almost a rite of passage for designers.
 You'll find many weather app examples on the internet.
+Color and typography will play a big role.

-Take a look, note the features that you like:
+Take a look at some examples, note the features that you like:

 - https://dribbble.com/search?q=weather+app
 - https://www.pinterest.com/search/pins/?q=weather%20app&rs=typed&term_meta[]=weather%7Ctyped&term_meta[]=app%7Ctyped
 - https://www.behance.net/search?content=projects&sort=appreciations&time=week&search=weather%20app

+The example uses the OpenweatherMap API.
+This API provides the following data.

 **Display Info**